Welcome

 Good Death:

-Positive Features of Goals
+Some Positive Features of Goals

 They belong to the person seeking assistance, not to the clinician or healthcare system.

-They support prioritization.
+They encourage and facilitate prioritization.

-They help build/strengthen relationships.
+They help to strengthen relationships.

 They enable healthcare teamwork.